DerickFerdinands/DerickFerdinands/README.md

 </div>
 ### 🥇technologist: About Me :
 I am a Full Stack Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Sri Lanka.
-- :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
+- :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building applications.

-- :seedling: Exploring Technical Content Writing.

-- :zap: In my free time, I solve problems on GeeksforGeeks and read tech articles.
+- :zap: In my free time, I Help The Community Solve there Problems And Also Learn For My Self.

 - :mailbox:How to reach me:
 <!--